 I’ve never really stayed in hostels before.
 And when I have it’s been with a big group of mates and we’ve been the only ones in the dorm.
 It’s hard to know what to expect when you’ve not really had an experience to compare it to.

-The thing I’m most nervous about it’s that people we meet we’ll think that as a couple travelling together we’ll just want to keep to ourselves.
+I think the thing I’m most nervous about is that anyone we meet we’ll think that as a couple travelling together we’ll just want to keep to ourselves.
 That we’ll be all over each other and so they’ll keep their distance.

 Because that couldn’t be farther from the truth.
 One of the things I’m most excited about is meeting other people along the way.
 Let’s be honest, if I only had Mark to talk to for 6 weeks straight I think I might go a bit insane!

 I think the other thing that’s getting to me the most is all the actual travelling I’ve got to do.
 I do know that sounds slightly ridiculous.
 I’m just so used to staying in one place on holiday – once I get there I know I can relax because that’s it until I need to go home.

 Interrailing is the exact opposite.
 What happens if a train gets cancelled or delayed or we miss it?
 If I don’t understand foreign train stations and can’t figure out where I need to be?

 But I’m guessing they’re all pretty normal thoughts.
 No one wants things to go wrong so it’s okay to be nervous about it happening.
 I just keep telling myself in all my years of train travel nothing has happened that I could not handle.
 That and keep my fingers crossed everything will go smoothly.